-Always include your business name in the keywords description to help Pinterest associate you with these keywords.
+Always include your business name in the description of the keyword to help Pinterest associate you with these keywords.

 Remember that your board titles should clearly describe what types of pins you’re saving in that board.
 This makes it easy for Pinterest to index the board and doesn’t confuse Pinterest users when they read the title.

-While sadly uncreative, it’s best for business to have a board titled ‘Website Design Tips’ rather than “Amazing Tips” or something vague.
+While sadly uncreative, it’s best for businesses to have a board titled ‘Website Design Tips’ rather than “Amazing Tips” or something vague.
 Use your researched keywords in your titles!

 DESCRIBE YOUR BUSINESS WITH BOARDS

 Identify some key aspects of your business to give you an idea of what types of boards to create.
 If you’re a food blogger that creates recipes, you’ll want to create boards for different meals, different food types and different styles of cooking.

 Don’t deviate too far from your business topic to avoid confusing Pinterest and making it difficult for the search engine to categorize your account correctly.

 (For example, I wouldn’t include a board on wedding dresses on a food blogger’s Pinterest account.)

 Create multiple boards that you can easily pin your relevant content to.
 For a health coach, this may include boards such as ‘Healthy Living Tips’, ‘Healthy Eating Tips’, ‘Wellness Tips’, etc. You can repin other bloggers’ pins in these boards too which helps to reinforce your chosen keywords (and makes you easier to find).